mwvoss/MRI-lab-classes/PSY6280-2020-FA2020/practical_motion-qc-and-correction.md

 echo "Middle volume is $halfPoint"

-# check if .mat directoy output exists and if so delete it
+# check if .mat directory output exists and if so delete it
 if [ -d ${invol}*.mat ]
 	then
 		echo "cleaning up existing .mat file output"